josh2893/Pixel-Runner-Game/README.md

 ## 🎮 Gameplay

 ### Controls and Mechanics
 - **Run & Dash** – Move freely across the playfield using WASD or Arrow Keys.
 Hit Shift to dash, slipping past spikes or diving for pickups.
+On touch devices, use the on‑screen D‑pad and **Dash** button.
 - **Orbs & Combos** – Collect Pixel Orbs to earn points and build up a score multiplier.
 Chain orbs quickly to climb your combo all the way to x5.
-- **Bombs** – Gather Bomb Pickups and detonate them with Space to wipe out incoming spikes in a glorious pixel explosion.
+- **Bombs** – Gather Bomb Pickups and detonate them with Space or the on‑screen **Bomb** button to wipe out incoming spikes in a glorious pixel explosion.
 - **Lives** – Grab rare glowing Heart Pixels to recover lost lives (capped at 5).
 - **Star Mode** – Snag a rainbow Star Orb to enter a brief state of cosmic invincibility.
 While active, you move faster, leave a rainbow trail, and zap spikes just by touching them.